bcit-ci/CodeIgniter/user_guide_src/source/libraries/sessions.rst

 		Regenerate the current session data.

-	.. method:: userdata($item)
+	.. method:: userdata([$item = NULL])

 		:param string $item: Session item name
-		:returns: string
+		:returns: mixed

+		If no parameter is passed, it will return an associative array of all existing userdata.

-		Returns a string containing the value of the passed item or NULL if the item is not found.
+		Otherwise returns a string containing the value of the passed item or NULL if the item is not found.
 		Example::

 			$this->session->userdata('user');